 Week 1: Strategic Management in the Brewing Industry

 Students will gain deep insights into the history and the contemporary dynamics of the global brewing industry, plus a solid understanding of the competitive strategies of global market leaders.
 Students will also explore the industry’s main form of growth: cross-border M&A and will take a closer look at niche market strategies in the brewing industry i.e. craft beer production.

 Week 2: Branding Beer: Approaches to Brand Management in the Brewing Industry

 Students will develop a detailed understanding of the basis for consumer behaviour toward beer and beer brands and will gain major insights into the various elements of brand management in the context of the brewing industry.
 Students will also explore innovative concepts for beer brand management and discover different methods for the research and control of beer brands.

-*Additional module (mandatory): German Culture and Society: Intercultural Perspectives
+Additional Cultural Module (mandatory): German Culture and Society: Cultural Perspectives